hudarahma/scandiweb-front-end-task/src/plan.md

+- clone the endpiont from 'https://github.com/scandiweb/junior-react-endpoint'
+- clone and npm install , npm start, runs in locolhost:4000

 1. create Header component inculding navbar, logo and shopping bag item
 2. create Home page
 3. create card component to show the products and import in home page